Published: July 4, 2019

-So what you should keep in mind during the workout streaming app development is that one of your key goals to make people enjoy the activity itself.
+So what you should keep in mind during the workout streaming app development is that one of your key goals is to make people enjoy the activity itself!

 For this purpose, many apps heavily rely on gamification features — point systems, leaderboards, badges that may have some positive effect on retention rates.
 However, often such experience quickly becomes monotonous and users leave.

 How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 How to retain users?